Performing Arts

 NCFE

-This qualification is designed for students who wish to gain an understanding of the music industry and develop basic skills across a range of areas within the subject.
-There is no pre-requisite that you should be able to play an instrument or sing, though still desirable.
-Students should however be expected to have a passion for music, should appreciate all styles and genres, and should have a drive to be musically minded.
+This qualification is designed for students who wish to pursue a career in the modern music industry and develop their musical skills across a range of areas within the subject.
+There is no pre-requisite that you should be able to play an instrument or sing, though highly desirable.
+However, students should have good musical theory understanding, should appreciate all styles and genres, should have a drive to be musically minded and have a passion for music composition.
 This qualification is equivalent to a GCSE.

 Course Content: